ucdavis-bioinformatics-training/2021-March-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 Absolute path: always starts with ”/” - the root folder

-/share/workshop/msettles/cli
+/share/workshop/msettles/intro_scrnaseq/cli

-the folder (or file) "cli" in the folder "msettles" in the folder "workshop" in the folder "share" from the root folder.
+the folder (or file) "cli" in the folder "msettles" in the folder "intro_scrnaseq" in the folder "workshop" in the folder "share" from the root folder.

 Relative path: always relative to our current location.